CESNET/pakiti-server/install/ansible/README.md

 ## Installation using Ansible

-You first need to create an ansible inventory file, like `inventory.cfg`,
+You first need to create an [ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) file, like `inventory.cfg`.

 Next you have to change the configuration of the installation.
 To do this, please modify values in `ansible-conf.yml` file present in this folder.
 The variables you will want to change and their meaning is following: